AdobeDocs/experience-platform.de-DE/help/xdm/schema/composition.md

 >
 >If a schema has not yet been used to ingest data into [!DNL Experience Platform], you may introduce a breaking change to that schema.
 However, once the schema has been used in [!DNL Platform], it must adhere to the additive versioning policy.

-### Schemas und Datenaufnahme
+### Schemas und Datenerfassung

 In order to ingest data into [!DNL Experience Platform], a dataset must first be created.
 Datasets are the building blocks for data transformation and tracking for [!DNL Catalog Service](../../catalog/home.md), and generally represent tables or files that contain ingested data.
 Alle Datensätze basieren auf vorhandenen XDM-Schemas, die Einschränkungen dafür enthalten, was die aufgenommenen Daten enthalten und wie sie strukturiert sein sollten.
-Weitere Informationen hierzu finden Sie in der Übersicht über die [Adobe Experience Platform Datenaufnahme](../../ingestion/home.md).
+Weitere Informationen hierzu finden Sie in der Übersicht über die [Datenerfassung in Adobe Experience Platform](../../ingestion/home.md).

 ## Bausteine eines Schemas